quimortiz/quimortiz.github.io/index.md

 Hello!

 I am Joaquim Ortiz-Haro, a PhD student in robotics at the Technical University of Berlin ([TUB](https://www.tu.berlin/)) and the International Max-Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)).
 My advisor is [Marc Toussaint](https://www.user.tu-berlin.de/mtoussai/index.html) in the research group [Learning and Intelligent Systems](https://argmin.lis.tu-berlin.de/).
+My research interesets are in Task and Motion Planning, optimization and deep learning for robotics.

 {% comment %} [University of Stuttgart](https://www.uni-stuttgart.de/en/) {% endcomment %}